Matroids and log-concavity: Zonotopal Algebra and matroid polynomials

 \section{Zonotopal Algebra and matroid polynomials}

-\emph{Zonotopal algebra} is the study of several classes of graded vector spaces of polynomials that can be associated with a realization of a matroid over a field of characteristic zero.
-The Hilbert series of those spaces are matroid invariants.
+\emph{Zonotopal algebra} is the study of several classes of graded vector spaces of polynomials that can be associated with a realisation of a matroid.
+The Hilbert series of these spaces are matroid invariants.
 The spaces can be described in various ways and each space has a dual counterpart with the same Hilbert series.